ktnechyba/csc470-fall2023/assignments/final/README.md

                             4th = collect items/regain health and/or new spells
 still 2 playable character options
 ## Timeline
-- 12/1 -> have plans finished, have Main Menu and GameOver scene created by class start -> work on
+- 12/1 -> have plans finished, have Main Menu and GameOver scene created by class start -> work on buttons later create sprites
 - 12/5 -> first Puzzle completed w/ 1st character basics done, scene for collecting items competed animations for scene changes done, boss battle in the works
 - 12/8 -> 2nd and most of 3rd puzzle done w/ 1st player completed and 2nd player just about done,